-Jennifer is currently working in a school in East Sussex for children and young people aged 7-19.
+Jennifer Root is currently working in a school in East Sussex for children and young people aged 7-19.
 She completed the National Award for SEN Coordination with us here at Real Training this year!
 With a particular interest in Autism, she is currently engaged in a project to get the school re-accredited with Autism Accreditation from the National Autistic Society.
 We asked Jennifer about her experience studying with Real Training, read what she had to say below.

 What made you choose the Real Training courses over other options?